 How To Solve a Problem With Leaky Breasts

-If you’re breastfeeding, you may be wondering what that dampness on your shirt is.
-It’s not unusual to experience breast leakage when you’re breastfeeding, but it can be confusing if you’re not pregnant, which also can happen.
+If you are breastfeeding, you may wonder what dampness on your shirt is.
+It’s not unusual to experience breast leakage when breastfeeding, but it can be confusing if you’re not pregnant, which also can happen.

 Almost all breastfeeding moms will experience leaky breasts.
-This happens most often in the first few weeks after birth when your breasts have an excess of milk.
-They are simply too full and milk will leak out.
-The good news is that it is not painful and the problem fixes itself given a bit of time.
+This often happens in the first few weeks after birth when your breasts have excess milk.
+They are too full, and milk will leak out.
+The good news is that it is not painful, and the problem fixes itself quickly.
 Here are some answers to common questions about leaking breasts while breastfeeding.

 Is it normal to have leaky breasts?

 Yes!
-Breast milk is produced in the breast tissue, and sometimes it can ooze out of the nipple or other openings in your breast ducts.
-This happens when either too much milk is being made (which is common during pregnancy) or there’s a problem with your baby’s latch.
+Breast milk is produced in the breast tissue; sometimes, it can ooze out of the nipple or other openings in your breast ducts.
+This happens when either too much milk is made (familiar during pregnancy) or there’s a problem with your baby’s latch.

 How do you treat a leaky breast?

-You don’t need to do anything about a leaky breast unless it’s painful or uncomfortable for you.
-To stop your breast from leaking, try pressing your nipples firmly for a few seconds (use your fingers, or the heal of your hands).
-Or, simply cross your arms over your chest and use your forearms to apply pressure on the nipples.
+You don’t need to do anything about a leaky breast unless it’s painful or uncomfortable.
+To stop your breast from leaking, try pressing your nipples firmly for a few seconds (use your fingers or the heel of your hands).
+Or, cross your arms over your chest and use your forearms to apply pressure on the nipples.
 This may stop the flow temporarily.

 If it is, there are some things you can try:

-- Wear nursing pads when you’re at home or around other people who don’t know about your leaking problem.
+- Wear nursing pads at home or around people unaware of your leaking problem.

 - Try using breast shells—these are special cups that fit over your nipples and catch any leaking milk before it hits your bra.

-- You can also try hand-expressing your milk into a container instead of just letting it flow out freely.
+- You can also try hand-expressing your milk into a container instead of letting it flow freely.

-Finally, if none of these things work, talk with your doctor about getting some help with managing the leaks!
-They’ll be able to give you suggestions for managing them long-term too—like using medication or getting surgery if necessary!
+Finally, if none of these things work, talk with your doctor about getting help managing the leaks!
+They’ll be able to give you suggestions for managing them long-term, too—like using medication or getting surgery if necessary!

 - See Nursing Pads And Breast Shells Here

-Most breastfeeding moms will agree that their breasts don’t leak all the time, but they are aware that their breast could leak at any time.
+Most breastfeeding moms will agree that their breasts don’t always leak, but they know they could leak at any time.
 Some women bring an extra shirt when they leave the house, just in case of spills.

-- Read More: My breasts leaks milk during foreplay
+- Read More: My breasts leak milk during foreplay

 What does leaking breasts mean when not pregnant?